 The Officer and Staff Safety Review (OSSR) proposal to improve the way data is recorded on police officer and staff death, serious injury, and suicide has been agreed and will be progressed.

 The NPWS has funded and commissioned a toolkit working closely with the Samaritans given their expertise in this area.
-The toolkit will be made available in Spring 2022 to all forces and will also be accessible via the Oscar Kilo website.
+The toolkit will be made available later in 2022 to all forces and will also be accessible via the Oscar Kilo website.

 Reference to this toolkit will be included in the NPWS Blue Light Wellbeing Framework (BLWF) which is completed annually by every force and is requested by HMICFRS.